 - The information in this table is derived from data on the use of these drugs and biologic products for FDA-approved indications or in investigational trials; it is supplemented with data on their use in patients with COVID-19 where available. - The effective dosing of these agents for the treatment of COVID-19 is unknown.
 Therefore, the doses listed below are primarily derived from FDA-approved indications or from clinical trials investigating therapies for COVID-19. - There are limited or no data on dose modifications for patients with organ failure or those who require extracorporeal devices.
 Please refer to product labels, when available. - Treatment-related AEs associated with immune-based therapy in patients with COVID-19 are not well defined.
-Whether the frequency and severity of AEs associated with use of these agents for FDA approved-indications is the same in patients with COVID-19, especially in critically ill patients, is unknown.
-Reported AEs of these drugs that are associated with long-term therapy (i.e., months to years) are not included in this table because treatment for COVID-19 is not long term.
-Please refer to product labels, when available. - There are currently not enough data to determine whether certain medications can be safely coadministered with treatment for COVID-19.
-When using concomitant medications with similar toxicity profiles, consider additional safety monitoring. - The potential additive, antagonistic, or synergistic effects and the safety of combination therapies for treatment of COVID-19 are unknown.
+Whether the frequency and severity of AEs associated with use of these agents for FDA-approved indications are the same in patients with COVID-19, especially in critically ill patients, is unknown.
+AEs associated with long-term use of these drugs (i.e., months to years) are not included in this table because treatment for COVID-19 is not long term.
+Please refer to product labels, when available. - There are currently not enough data to determine whether certain medications can be safely coadministered with therapies for the treatment of COVID-19.
+When using concomitant medications with similar toxicity profiles, consider additional safety monitoring. - The potential additive, antagonistic, or synergistic effects and the safety of combination therapies for the treatment of COVID-19 are unknown.
 Clinicians are encouraged to report AEs to the FDA Medwatch program. - For drug interaction information, please refer to product labeling and visit the Liverpool COVID-19 Drug Interactions website. - For information on drugs that prolong the QTc interval, please visit CredibleMeds.org.

 Drug Name Dosing Regimen There are no approved doses for the treatment of COVID-19.
 The doses listed here are for approved indications or from reported experiences or clinical trials.
-Adverse Effects Monitoring Parameters Drug-Drug Interaction Potential Panel Recommendations, Comments, and Links to Clinical Trials Blood Products COVID-19 Convalescent Plasma Single or multiple transfusions based on patient response TRALI TACO Allergic reactions Antibody-mediated enhancement of infection Red cell alloimmunization Transmission of infectious pathogens1 Thrombotic events Monitor for transfusion-related reactions.
-Vital signs at baseline and during and after transfusion.
-Drug products should not be added to the IV infusion line for the blood product.
-There are insufficient data to recommend either for or against the use of COVID-19 convalescent plasma or SARS-CoV-2 immunoglobulins for the treatment of COVID-19.
-A list of clinical trials is available: Convalescent Plasma Immunoglobulins: SARS-CoV-2 Specific Varies by clinical trial TRALI TACO Allergic reactions Antibody-mediated enhancement of infection Red cell alloimmunization Transmission of infectious pathogens Monitor for transfusion-related reactions.
-Vital signs at baseline and during and after transfusion Drug products should not be added to the IV infusion line for the blood product There are insufficient data for the Panel to recommend either for or against SARS-CoV-2 immunoglobulins for the treatment of COVID-19.
-A list of clinical trials is available: lmmunoglobulin
+Adverse Effects Monitoring Parameters Drug-Drug Interaction Potential Panel Recommendations, Comments, and Links to Clinical Trials Blood-Derived Prod T COVID-19 Convalescent Plasma 1 or more transfusions based on patient response TRALI TACO Allergic reactions Antibody-mediated enhancement of infection Red cell alloimmunization Transmission of infectious pathogens1 Thrombotic events Monitor for transfusion-related reactions.
+Vital signs at baseline and during and after transfusion Drug products should not be added to the IV infusion line for the blood product.
+There are insufficient data for the Panel to recommend either for or against the use of COVID-19 convalescent plasma or SARS-CoV-2 immunoglobulins for the treatment of COVID-19.
+A list of clinical trials is available: Convalescent Plasma Immunoglobulins: SARS-CoV-2 Specific Doses vary by clinical trial.
+TRALI TACO Allergic reactions Antibody-mediated enhancement of infection Red cell alloimmunization Transmission of infectious pathogens Monitor for transfusion-related reactions.
+Vital signs at baseline and during and after transfusion Drug products should not be added to the IV infusion line for the blood product.
+There are insufficient data for the Panel to recommend either for or against the use of SARS-CoV-2 immunoglobulins for the treatment of COVID-19.
+A list of clinical trials is available: Immunoglobulin